drew-bassett/drew-bassett/README.md

 ### Hiya 👋
 🎓 BSc Mathematics First-class Honours from Newcastle University

-🎓 Studying for MSc Computer Science with Cyber Security at University of York
+🎓 MSc Computer Science with Cyber Security Distinction from University of York

 👩‍💻 Pronouns are She/Her

-🦄 I work in tech support.
+🦄 I work as a sys admin.